 In addition to its Division of Rehabilitative Services (DRS) program, DARS has strong partnerships with many community-based rehabilitation providers across the Commonwealth and supports facility-based employment and supported employment services for the Employment Services Organizations (ESOs), the community rehabilitation providers in Virginia.

 DARS also works closely with private, non-profit Centers for Independent Living which provide independent living skills, training, advocacy, information and referral and peer counseling for individuals with disabilities.

 The State Rehabilitation Council (SRC) works in partnership with the Department for Aging and Rehabilitative Services (DARS) to assess satisfaction with services received through the Division of Rehabilitative Services (DRS).
-Federal Fiscal Year (FFY) 2020 was the seventh year of assessing satisfaction for consumers in service delivery (post Individualized Plan for Employment but prior to Employment).
+Federal Fiscal Year (FFY) 2021 was the eighth year of assessing satisfaction for consumers in service delivery (post Individualized Plan for Employment but prior to Employment).
 Survey highlights provided below are indicative of real time assessment (what was happening with consumers at the time of survey completion).

 A detailed report is available at https://www.dars.virginia.gov/publications.htm#annualreports.

 Percentage of Consumers Responding "Yes"

 Number of "Yes" responses